-There are two major candidates for the honour of being this saint (in fact there are quite a lot of St. Valentines as Valentine or Valentinus was a popular Latin name, meaning worthy, strong or powerful or presumably all three.)
-All the stories should be taken with a large pinch of salt, but they make interesting reading.
+Two major candidates claim the honor of being this saint.
+Valentine or Valentinus was a popular Latin name, so there were quite a lot of St. Valentines— meaning all stories should be taken with a large pinch of salt.

-The first candidate is Valentine of Trevi.
-He was made bishop in AD 197 but died after being imprisoned, tortured and beheaded on the Via Flaminia in Rome…just for being a Christian.
+The first candidate is Valentine of Trevi, made bishop in AD 197.
+He died after being imprisoned, tortured and beheaded on the Via Flaminia in Rome for being a Christian.

-Next up in date order is the most likely.
-The martyr Valentine of Rome (they were all martyred) has attracted many legends including his imprisonment for defying the Emperor Claudius who had decided that single men made better soldiers so outlawed marriage for young men.
-Valentine went on performing marriages – in secret – to young lovers.
-Another version has him helping Christians escape the truly awful Roman prisons for which he was imprisoned.
-He fell in love with a girl and wrote to her before his death, signing off ‘From your Valentine’.
+Next up is perhaps the most likely.
+The martyr Valentine of Rome (they were all martyred) has been the star of many legends, one of which revolves around his imprisonment for defying the Emperor Claudius, who had decided that single men made better soldiers, thereby outlawing marriage for young men.
+Valentine went on performing secret marriages for young lovers.

 Why February 14th?

-You can take your pick over this one.
-To some people it was the day that the Saint was martyred, or buried.
+You can take your pick with this one.
+For some, it was the day that the saint was martyred, or buried.
 A rather more plausible explanation was that it was used by the Church to clean up (and capitalise on) the pagan celebration of Lupercalia, a fertility festival dedicated to the Roman god of agriculture, Faunus, and the founders of Rome, Romulus and Remus, which happened to fall on February 15th.

 What does St. Valentine do?

-Well we all know he is the patron saint of love, lovers and happy marriages.
+Well, we all know he is the patron saint of love, lovers and happy marriages.
 But he’s also the chap who helps beekeepers and sufferers of epilepsy, plague and fainting.
-And finally, like St. Christopher, he’s meant to look after travellers.
+And finally, like St. Christopher, he’s meant to look after travelers.
 He's a busy saint.

 Was it France or England who began the St. Valentine's Day traditions?

-Saint Valentine's Day and romantic France go hand in hand, though England has a role to play in establishing the connection between Saint Valentine with love.
-There are, of course, many myths and legends swirling around the origins.
-In the Middle Ages, the exchange of love letters and love tokens on Valentine’s day is thought to have originated with the start of the mating season for birds.
+Saint Valentine's Day and romantic France go hand-in-hand, though England has a role to play in establishing the connection between Saint Valentine and love.
+There are many myths and legends swirling around the origins.
+In the Middle Ages, the exchange of love letters and love tokens on Valentine’s Day is thought to have originated with the start of the mating season for birds.
 Soon it was the turn of the troubadours and poets in the 14th and 15th centuries who extolled the virtues of courtly love.

 It was the English who claimed the first recorded association of Valentine’s Day with romantic love.
 It appears in Parlement of Foules (1382) by Geoffrey Chaucer who wrote:

-In Paris a High Court of Love was established on Valentine’s Day in 1400.
+In Paris, a High Court of Love was established on Valentine’s Day in 1400.
 The court dealt with love contracts and betrayals with judges selected in a very different way: they came courtesy of the wishes of women on the basis of a poetry reading.
-And the earliest surviving valentine itself is a 15th-century poem written by Charles, Duke of Orleans to his wife as he languished in the Tower of London.
-He had been captured after the Battle of Agincourt in 1415 and rather sadly and pensively wrote to her: “I am already sick of love, My very gentle Valentine.”
+The earliest surviving valentine is a 15th-century poem written by Charles, Duke of Orleans, to his wife as he languished in the Tower of London.
+He was captured after the Battle of Agincourt in 1415 and wrote to her saying: “I am already sick of love, My very gentle Valentine.”

-William Shakespeare also brings in St. Valentine in Ophelia's lament in Hamlet:
+William Shakespeare also references Valentine's Day in Ophelia's lament in Hamlet: